Gyula Török

-Gyula Török (24 January 1938 – 12 January 2014) was an amateur Hungarian boxer.
-Competing in the flyweight division he won the national title in 1957–58, a silver medal at the 1959 European Championships, and a gold medal at the 1960 Olympics.
-After that he moved to bantamweight and won three more national titles in 1961, 1962 and 1964.
-He lost to Primo Zamparini in a quarter-final of the 1961 European Championships, and to Oleg Grigoryev in his first bout at the 1964 Olympics.
+Gyula Török (24 January 1938 – 12 January 2014) was an Olympic champion Hungarian boxer.
+Competing in the flyweight division, he won the national title in 1957–58, a silver medal at the 1959 European Championships, and a gold medal at the 1960 Olympics.
+He subsequently moved to bantamweight and won three more national titles, in 1961, 1962 and 1964.
+He lost to Italy's Primo Zamparini in a quarter-final of the 1961 European Championships, and to Russia's Oleg Grigoryev in his first bout at the 1964 Olympics.
 Török retired from competitions in 1966 and for 40 years worked at the Kispest Granite Factory.
-In parallel he coached boxers at Építők SC in 1976–78 and at Csepel SC in 1978–81.
+He simultaneously coached boxers at Építők SC in 1976–78 and at Csepel SC in 1978–81.
 In the 1990 he also worked for the national boxing team and the Hungarian Boxing Federation.
 Török was Jewish.

 1964 Olympic results

 Below is the record of Gyula Török, a Hungarian bantamweight boxer who competed at the 1964 Tokyo Olympics: